JOIN LOGIN JOIN

 If GW sticks to their usual pattern, the major overhauls only drop every other edition, meaning this style of refresh comes about every six years.
 Expect free PDFs with the changes, so your army stays competitive without having to shelf your current book.

-We think this *could* be a fairly painless edition change yet.
+We think this *could* be the most painless Warhammer 40k new edition change yet.

 warhammer 11th edition 40k

 So if you were wondering: “When is 11th edition 40k coming out?”
-Next summer is the tentative release date, we feel that springtime is just too ambitious and 100% unprecedented.
+Summer 2026 is the tentative release date.
+We feel that springtime is just too ambitious and 100% unprecedented.

-Regardless of whether these are rumors or just predictable patterns, changes are on the way for Warhammer 40k and Horus Heresy, and the next couple of years are going to be packed with new models, rules tweaks, and plenty of narrative action.
+Regardless of whether these are rumors or just predictable patterns, changes are on the way for Warhammer 40k and Horus Heresy over the next couple of years, and they are going to be packed with new models, rules tweaks, and plenty of narrative action.

-Warhammer 40k’s 11th Edition looks set to be more of a refinement than a complete overhaul, with fresh codexes rolling out ahead of the update.
-If the rumors hold, Orks and Space Marines will headline the launch box, bringing more long-awaited plastic updates.
+Warhammer 40k’s 11th Edition looks set to be more of a refinement than a complete overhaul, with fresh codex rules rolling out along with the update.

 What do you want to see in the 11th Edition Warhammer 40k Starter set, and what do you think the Warhammer 40k 11th edition release date will be?
 Summer 2026?